hashPirate/3D-HeightMap-Renderer/README.md

 - Install the required Python packages using pip: pip install glfw PyOpenGL numpy Pillow PyGLM
 - Clone the Repository
 - git clone https://github.com/hashPirate/3d-heightmap-renderer.git

+# Usage
 - cd 3d-heightmap-renderer
-# Usage
 - Run the renderer by providing the path to a grayscale heightmap image as a command-line argument:

-- python heightmaprenderer.py imagepath
+- python heightmaprenderer.py <imagepath>
-- testImage is provided for testing.
+- 3 test images are provided for testing named testimage.png,test_crater_image.png(a depth map), and highrestest.jpg which is a higher resolution image.
-- Ensure that the heightmap image is a square (NxN) grayscale image.
+- Ensure that the heightmap image is a square (NxN) grayscale image for the best results!
 Darker pixels represent valleys, while lighter pixels represent mountains.

 # Controls